gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	restoration of a clearer independent-separation reading once that lower-order plateau thins sufficiently
 -	stabilization of that restored independent-separation reading as a new current mainline
 -	reopening of fresh weak relational recovery pressure against that stabilized independent mainline
+-	strengthening of that fresh recovery pressure into a genuinely emerging lower-order relation

 ---

 ## What has not yet been tested

 The following remain untested:
--	strengthening of fresh relational recovery pressure into a real lower-order relation after stable independence
+-	persistence of the re-emerging lower-order relation after stabilized independence
--	fading of that fresh recovery pressure back into inert stable independence
+-	renewed defense of independence against that lower-order return
+-	threshold-nearing re-promotion after restored independence
 -	repeated oscillation between weaker relation and clearer separation
 -	fragmentation beyond current contradiction/collapse markers
 -	stronger mismatch across many restarts